 "True to the motto of participation, users and stakeholders are involved in the work from the very beginning."

 Participation plays an important role in research on two levels.
 It should promote or enable participation for groups of people who, for various reasons, are limited in their opportunities to participate.
 To realise this, participatory design approaches are indispensable.
 In this case, it is not primarily a matter of realising what is technically feasible, but of responding concretely to the needs of people who are to benefit from these very developments or who have an interest in the development.
 Engineers may occasionally tend towards the former approach due to their enthusiasm for technology, but this does not work in practice in this field.

 Interdisciplinary exchange in the science campus

-The campus facilitates exchange with academics from a wide range of disciplines in the context of the common theme of "participation".
+The campus facilitates exchange with academics from a wide range of disciplines in the context of the common theme of 'participation'.
 As a member of the Faculty of Electrical Engineering at Ostfalia, Dagmar Meyer works in a very technical environment, on what are essentially very technical topics.
 It is therefore particularly valuable to be able to share the views and experiences of researchers from less or even non-technically oriented fields.
 Interdisciplinary exchange takes place in different formats.
-One example is relatively informal events, an exchange of methods on participatory processes in technology design and development, in which researchers discuss their experiences in this regard in the laboratory using a concrete example.
+One example is relatively informal events, an exchange of methods on participatory processes in technology design and development, in which researchers discuss their experiences in this regard in the laboratory using a specific example.
 Similar activities have already taken place on other topics.
-In addition, there are also more formal events such as the "Campus Day", where the projects and certain topics were discussed within the campus and will be discussed in the future.
-The "Participation Week" last year was also enriching, involving interested people from the community.
-Not to forget the "Postdigital Lunch" series, in which campus members held discussions with personalities from research and practice on a self-selected topic related to the campus.
+In addition, there are also more formal events such as the 'Campus Day', where the projects and certain topics are discussed within the campus.
+The 'Participation Week' last year was also enriching, involving interested people from the community.
+Not to forget the 'Postdigital Lunch' series, in which campus members held discussions with individual researchers and practitioners on a self-selected topic related to the campus.